-Chapter 2 Policy 49 Pet at Work Program
+Chapter 2 Policy 49 Pet at Work Program Revised: 6/3/2022 Authorizing Source: Applies to: All Staff

 The Pet at Work Program has been established to provide guidance to supervisors, employees, and visitors while pets are on the WSCJTC campus.
 Pets can foster a friendly and happy environment.
 However, they should not disrupt operations, damage property or cause issues to other employees or visitors.